fsprojects/ProjectScaffold/docs/content/index.md

     $ build.cmd // on windows
     $ build.sh  // on mono

-This would prompt you to enter a name for your project solution, which is required, and some more details which are optional:
+This would prompt you to enter a name for your project solution, which is required, and then some more details which are optional:

 * Project summary
 * Project description